Facade of the Strasbourg Minster, the gothic cathedral was built between 1015 and 1439. On the left one of many timber-framed buildings in the city.

-Strasbourg was a Celtic settlement for centuries, it grew into a Celtic township with a market known as "Argentorate".
-The Romans took over the region at the end of the last century before the Common Era.
+Strasbourg was a Celtic settlement for centuries; it grew into a Celtic township with a market known as "Argentorate."
+The Romans took over the area at the end of the last century before the Common Era.
 They established a military outpost on the Grande Île

-In the fifth century Strasbourg was occupied successively by the Alemanni, Attila's Huns, and the Franks.
+In the fifth century, Strasbourg was occupied successively by the Alemanni, Attila's Huns, and the Franks.

 In 842 the city was witness to the 'Oath of Strasbourg' in which Charles the Bald

 Today Strasbourg is an important European transportation hub, not only because it is located at a major axis of several European main roads and rail lines, but due to the fact that the European Parliament moves once a month from Brussels

 The port of the city is the second biggest river port of France.

 Strasbourg has a population of about 280,000 residents (in 2014), more than 455.000 people live in its urban area.

 Strasbourg is also an important university town; the origin of the University of Strasbourg dates back to 1538.
 Today it is a multidisciplinary university with more than 40,000 students.